 What is a bullet journal?

-To put it simply, a bullet journal is a way to organize your life and everything in it but in one visual place.
-With a bullet journal you can combine everything in one place so there is no need for individual journals and the great thing is, you customize it to suit you.
+To put it simply, a bullet journal is a way to organize your life and everything in it in one visual place.
+With a bullet journal you can combine everything in one place so there is no need for individual journals and the great thing is, that you customize it to suit you.

 The idea of a bullet journal is to stop and think about what you are journaling and to note what is important to you.
 If you can’t take the time to write it down, then it’s not important enough.
 Doing this helps to separate the treasure from the junk.

 How to start a bullet journal in the middle of the year

 Many people plan to start their bullet journals at the start of a new year in January so they can start fresh.
 But what happens if you only discover the beauty of bullet journaling after the year has begun?
 How do you start your bullet journal then?

 If you find you want to start a bullet journal after January, don’t fret!
 It’s not the law that you have to start journaling in January and being honest, starting in any other month is just the same as starting at the beginning of the year.

 Let me tell you what I would do in this situation.
 Let’s say you discover bullet journaling in mid-March.
 I would take the rest of March to plan my bullet journal process for beginning at the start of April.

 I would buy the tools that I would need to get started (read more below) and I would start by figuring out what I wanted to include in my bullet journal.
 I would then look at inspiration and do some practice layouts before creating the bullet journal ready for April.
 Your bullet journal needs to be ready in advance so you can start it on the first day of the month.